Ethnic groups in Indonesia

 Map showing ethnic groups native to Indonesia and Chinese Indonesians.
 Ethnic groups of foreign origin such as Arabs and Indians are not shown, but usually inhabit urban and coastal areas.

-There are more than 600 ethnic groups in the multicultural Indonesian archipelago, making it one of the most diverse countries in the world.
+There are more than 600 ethnic groups in the multiethnic Indonesian archipelago, making it one of the most diverse countries in the world.
 The vast majority of these belong to the Austronesian peoples, whose ancestors migrated from Taiwan.
-They are primarily concentrated in western and central Indonesia (Asia).
-A significant minority are Melanesian peoples, descendants of some of the earliest the modern humans to inhabit Southeast Asia, mostly found in eastern Indonesia (Oceania).
+They are primarily concentrated in western and central Indonesia.
+A significant minority are Melanesian peoples, descendants of some of the earliest modern humans to inhabit Southeast Asia, mostly found in eastern Indonesia.
 However, genetic studies show that ethnic groups in Java, Bali, and Lombok have significant traces of Austroasiatic ancestry, even though Austroasiatic languages have long been replaced by Austronesian languages in the region.

-Based on ethnic classification, the largest ethnic group in Indonesia is the Javanese who make up about 40% of the total population.
-The Javanese are concentrated on the island of Java, the world's most populous island, particularly in the central and eastern parts, but significant Javanese communities also exist in Sumatra, Borneo, and Sulawesi due to historical migration and government-sponsored transmigration programs.
+Based on ethnic classification, the largest ethnic group in Indonesia is the Javanese, who make up about 40% of the total population.
+The Javanese are concentrated on the island of Java, the world's most populous island, particularly in the central and eastern parts, but significant Javanese communities also exist throughout the archipelago due to historical migration and government-sponsored transmigration programs.
 It is also the largest ethnic group in Southeast Asia.
 The Sundanese are the next largest group; their homeland is located in the western part of the island of Java and the southern edge of Sumatra.
 The Malays, Batak, Madurese, Betawi, Minangkabau, and Bugis are the next largest groups in the country.

 Many ethnic groups, particularly in Kalimantan and Papua, have only hundreds of members.
 Most of the local languages belong to the Austronesian language family, although a significant number of people, particularly in eastern Indonesia, speak unrelated Papuan languages.
-Indonesians of Chinese, Arab and Indian descent each make up less than 3% of the total Indonesian population.
+Indonesians of Chinese, Arab, European, African and Indian descent each make up less than 3% of the total Indonesian population.

-The classification of ethnic groups in Indonesia is not rigid and in some cases unclear due to migrations, cultural and linguistic influences; for example, some may consider the Bantenese to be members of the Sundanese people; however, others argue that they are different ethnic groups altogether since they have their own distinct dialects.
-This is also the case with the Baduy people, who share many cultural similarities with the Sundanese people.
-An example of hybrid ethnicity is the Betawi people, descended not only from marriages between different peoples regarded as native to Indonesia, but also intermarriages with Arab, Chinese and Indian migrants since the era of colonial Batavia (modern-day Jakarta).

 Statistics (2010)

 The following lists of major ethnic groups in Indonesia are based on the 2010 Indonesian census.

+This map shows the biggest ethnic groups in the country of Indonesia from the 2010 census.